Cricket Wireless Logo

 Cricket Wireless Logo 1999-2011

-The corporate logo consists of only one element – the name of the wireless service.
+The corporate logo consists of a single element: the name of the wireless service.
 At the same time, the word “Cricket” combines both text and graphic functions.
-The fact is that his “K” is interestingly played, which differs significantly from the rest of the letters in color, size, and style of design.
+The fact is that his “K” is interestingly played, differing significantly from the other letters in color, size, and design.
 The designers lengthened its upper parts so high that the lines’ junction went deep down, which makes the symbol look like the Latin “V” sign.
-The rest of the elements are made in a sleek, narrow sans serif font, where both “c” and “e” are perfectly round.
+The rest of the elements are set in a sleek, narrow sans-serif font, with both “c” and “e” perfectly round.

 2011 – 2014